rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### Custom event class:

 ### `CustomEvent`
 Host app should log this after app-defined states are reached or conditions are met.
+Example use-case is an event based on tabs or certain screens in your app.

 Custom events can have attributes with names and values.
 Attributes can be `integer`, `double`, `String`, `boolean`, or `java.util.Date` type.